 This image displays a grouping of blisters on the buttocks in a patient with herpes simplex.

 The small ulcer of herpes is seen between the vulva (upper area of the image) and the rectum (lower area of the image).

-Images of Genital Herpes (HSV): Symptoms and Treatment (10)
+Images of Genital Herpes (10)

+This image displays a grouping of blisters on the buttocks in a patient with herpes simplex.